FRCSyn/frcsyn.github.io/README.md

 <p align="center"><img src="/assets/images/intraclass.jpg" style="width:75%;height:auto;"></p>

 The challenge's results will analyze **improvements achieved using synthetic data** and the state-of-the-art face recognition technology **in realistic scenarios**, providing valuable contributions to advance the field.

-**The best teams will be invited to contribute to the challenge paper**.

 ### News
 - **10 Sep 2023** Website is live!